-Al Fahim Group is one of UAE’s most successful family businesses.
-The company was founded by the late Abdul Jalil Al Fahim in 1958, a visionary entrepreneur who led the company until his death in 1996.
-Since then Al Fahim Group has continued to evolve and grow to become on of the country’s leading commercial groups.
+ALFAHIM Group is one of the UAE’s most successful family businesses.
+The company was founded by the late Abdul Jalil Al Fahim in 1958, a visionary entrepreneur who led the company until his passing in 1996.
+Since then, ALFAHIM Group has continued to evolve and grow to become one of the region’s leading commercial groups.

-Headquartered in Mussafah, in the heart of the new industrial area of Abu Dhabi, the Al Fahim Group has grown in line with the development of the UAE and the Capital city.
+With its business subsidiaries and outlets located in the Emirates of Abu Dhabi, Dubai and Sharjah, ALFAHIM Group has grown in line with the development of the UAE.

-His Excellency Mohameed Abdul Jalil Al Fahim, Chairman of Al Fahim Group, says whilst looking at the Groups success of the last 50 years:
+His Excellency Mohammed Abdul Jalil Al Fahim, Chairman of Al Fahim Family Council & Al Fahim Supervisory Board Member, said whilst looking at the Groups success of the last 61 years:

 "For three generations and with the personal contribution of every family member, the group has successfully achieved key milestones.
 As a close-knit family venture, we ensure that every member adds consistent value to our operations.
 We are all intrinsically motivated to persevere and enhance the business seeds sown by our father.
-The Group is proud to be continuously acknowledged by our stakeholders through the Sheik Khalifa Excellence Awards (2014 and 2015) and this reinstates the solidarity and persistence of the family to contribute to the development of the company and Abu Dhabi's community as a whole."
+The Group is proud to be continuously acknowledged by our stakeholders through multiple awards reinstating the solidarity and persistence of the family to contribute to the development of the company and Abu Dhabi's community as a whole."

 1958 – It was an adventure